lukesherwood/launchpad-cinemas/README.md

 - create Rails app with PostgreSQL database - as will deploy to Heroku
 - set up database with figaro env files
+- Models -
+  - Users - name, email, has_many orders, has_many auditoriums,
+  - auditoriums has many showings, has many movies through showings, belongs to user, name,
+  - showings - belongs_to auditoriums, has many users through orders, time, has_one movie,
+  - Movies - title, showtime, auditoriums, has_many showings, has many users through showings
+  - Orders - belongs_to showing, belongs_to_users, datetime